 In the very unlikely event that we are unable to make the adjustments you require, we will discuss this with you and try to find a solution, which could include offering you a place on an alternative degree if a place is available.

-If you have any concerns about whether your disability will impact on your ability to study on a particular degree, you should contact the appropriate admissions office who will be happy to help.
+If you have any concerns about whether your disability will impact on your ability to study on a particular degree, please contact us and we'll be happy to help.

-We treat any information you provide about your disability, health issue, mental health condition or specific learning difficulty as confidential and we share it only with those who need to know, such as your personal tutor, programme director or supervisor.
+We treat any information you provide about your disability, learning difference, health or neurodiverse condition as confidential.
+We share information about your support needs only with those who need to know, such as your Student Adviser, Programmme Director or Supervisor.

 If you do not want us to share your information we will respect your wishes, but it may restrict the amount of support we are able to make available to you.

-Our Student Disability Service provides advice and guidance to all students who have disabilities, health conditions, specific learning difficulties or mental health conditions that affect their studies.
+Our Disability and Learning Support Service provides advice and guidance to all students who have disabilities, learning differences, health or neurodiverse conditions that affect their studies.

-Before you make your application to study here, our staff will be happy to talk to you about any adjustments you may require when you arrive, or about how your disability, health condition or learning difficulty may affect your studies.
+Before you make your application to study here, our staff will be happy to talk to you about any adjustments you may require when you arrive, or about how your condition may affect your studies.

-Once you have accepted an offer from us, the Student Disability Service will work with our services to make sure that any adjustments you require are put in place before you arrive.
-They will also be able to advise you on funding, accommodation and answer any questions you may have.
+Once you have accepted an offer from us, the Disability and Learning Support Service will work with you and relevant colleagues across the University to make sure that any adjustments you require are put in place before you arrive.
+They will also be able to advise you on funding that may be available to you and answer any questions you may have.

 If you are a UK resident, you may be entitled to claim the Disabled Students' Allowance (DSA).
-This is to assist you with degree-related expenses directly related to your disability or specific learning difficulty.
+This is to assist you with additional expenses you may incur while studying that are directly related to your disability.

-If you are not eligible for DSA, our Student Disability Service will be able to advise on other possible sources of funding to help with study support.
+If you are not eligible for DSA, our Disability and Learning Support Service will be able to advise on other possible sources of funding to help with study support.

-You can find more information on the options available on the accommodation website.
+You can find more information on the options available on our accommodation website.

-We are committed to supporting students who have disabilities, health conditions, specific learning difficulties or mental health conditions.
-We offer disability awareness training to all our staff, and the Student Disability Service runs workshops and events that promote wellbeing, raise awareness and reduce stigma.
+We are committed to supporting students who have disabilities, learning differences, health or neurodiverse conditions.
+We offer disability awareness training to all University staff, and the Disability and Learning Support Service runs workshops and events that promote accessibility, raise awareness and reduce stigma.